Now leaving ThriventFunds.com

 To identify those types of companies, Lauber focuses on components of return on invested capital: the ratio of sales-to-capital (capital turnover) and the ratio of operating profit to sales (margin).
 “The growth investors are just looking at the sales side of it.
 They just look at how big the market could be.
 We care about that, but we also care about the capital that is actually being put in to generate that sale and the profitability of every incremental sale.”

-To identify detailed future returns, he asks Fund analysts to rank companies on operating performance, valuation, and catalysts.
+To identify detailed future returns, he asks Fund analysts to rank companies on operating performance, valuation and catalysts.
 The team focuses on the industry or company dynamics that could alter the sales landscape and impact future returns.
 “We’re looking for the key performance indicators that are going to unlock value.
 Since the stocks we’re analyzing usually come with lower expectations, we have to identify a catalyst that could change those expectations.
 Is it a product?
 Is it management?
 Is it the cycle?
 What’s going to unlock that value?”

 They apply this strategy to stocks within every sector rather than focusing on chasing favorable sectors, Lauber explained.
 “We can go plus or minus any sector, but we're looking for these dislocations within each sector that lower our risk and provide greater opportunity.”